fullstorydev/ios-shoppe-demo/README.md

 fsLog(message: "User tried to checkout without confirmation.", level: .error)
 ```

-Then the image will show up on your screen:
+Then the logs will show up the developer console:
 ![LogExample](readmeImages/logExample.png "FullStory Logo")

 ## Using FullStory with the app